 The standard of medical facilities in major cities is high.
 In regional areas, facilities may be limited.
 Decompression chambers are located near all diving resorts and in major hospitals.

 There is a Reciprocal Health Care Agreement between Australia and Italy.
 Under this agreement, you can get treatment and care in Italian government medical facilities if you have a sudden acute illness or accident in your first six months in Italy.
-To access care under this agreement, you'll need to provide your valid Medicare card.
+To access care under this agreement, you'll need to provide your valid Medicare card and Australian passport.

 The Reciprocal Health Care Agreement does not provide for ongoing treatment of existing health conditions and doesn't replace the need for private travel health insurance.

 Private doctors, specialist and diagnostic services require up-front payment.
 Private hospitals generally require a substantial deposit before commencing treatment.

 Italy is located in an active seismic region, and experiences a number of earthquakes each year.
 Significant earthquakes occur occasionally, which also can cause landslides and avalanches, resulting in damage to infrastructure, homes, property, and causing injuries and death.

 Several strong earthquakes were felt in central Italy on 18 and 19 January 2017 in the regions of Lazio (including Rome), Abruzzo and Marche.